Friday, 3 February 2023

 Celestial Champion Azura, at Kavargo's Tor (stasised)

-Almost thirty years ago. in the year 795 AI, Vaer Goster, with his sisters Fangrid & Yasmina, took these lands from the Orcs, by fire and sword.
+Over thirty years ago, in the year 795 AI, Vaer Goster, with his sisters Fangrid & Yasmina, took these lands from the Orcs, by fire and sword.
 Vaer became the Baron Goster, while Fangrid founded the Abbey of the Righteous Lady, training a cadre of holy Sisters dedicated to the goddess Asana.
 Yasmina took a darker path, for it is said she consorted with the Demons of Chaos, who granted her great sorcerous power in return for an unknown service - perhaps her immortal soul.
 Today Vaer is still bluff and vigorous.
 His eldest child Sir Torius commands the Knights of the Immaculate Flame, while Fangrid still rules her Abbey with the iron fist of Law.
 And Yasmina, she keeps her own counsel.

 Vaer is married to the Lady Guthred, of a prominent northern family.
 His younger son Carolus is also a Knight of the Immaculate Flame, and likely to head the Order when Torius succeeds his father as Baron.
 Vaer is said to be looking for a good husband for Elizabeth, his youngest child and only daughter.